Ritthikk/JSON-formatter-VScode-Extension/README.md

 3. Run `Extensions: Install from VSIX...` from the Command Palette
 4. Select the downloaded file

-## 🎯 Why Choose This JSON Formatter?
+## 🎯 Why Choose This JSON Tool?

+### 🚀 All-in-One Solution
+- **Formatting AND Comparison** in one extension
-- **🚀 No Command Palette Required**: Unlike other formatters, no need to remember keyboard shortcuts or commands
+- **No Command Palette Required**: Unlike other tools, no need to remember shortcuts
-- **🎨 Always Accessible**: Permanent icon in the sidebar means it's always one click away
+- **Always Accessible**: Permanent icon in the sidebar means tools are always one click away

+### 🎨 Professional Experience
-- **🏗️ Professional Design**: Matches VS Code's native extension patterns
+- **VS Code Native Feel**: Matches VS Code's design patterns perfectly
-- **⚡ Instant Access**: No need to open files or create new documents
-- **🎪 Focused Experience**: Dedicated interface just for JSON formatting
+- **Intuitive Interface**: Clear, logical workflow for both formatting and comparison
+- **Enhanced UX**: Smooth animations, visual feedback, and professional polish

+### ⚡ Performance & Reliability
+- **Manual Control**: Compare only when you want to - no resource-heavy auto-comparison
+- **Error Handling**: Graceful handling of invalid JSON with clear error messages
+- **Lightweight**: Fast performance that doesn't slow down your workflow

+## 🔍 Comparison Features in Detail

+### Visual Highlighting
+- **🟢 Green Background**: Added lines or content
+- **🔴 Red Background**: Removed lines or content
+- **📊 Real-time Stats**: Live count of changes as you compare

+### Enhanced Scrolling
+- **Smooth Scrolling**: Professional scroll behavior with momentum
+- **Line Indicators**: Shows current line position while scrolling
+- **Synchronized Overlays**: Highlighting stays perfectly aligned with content
+- **Custom Scrollbars**: Beautiful, styled scrollbars with hover effects

+### Smart Comparison
+- **JSON Auto-formatting**: Automatically formats JSON before comparison
+- **Text Fallback**: Also works with plain text, not just JSON
+- **Manual Trigger**: Only compares when you click "Compare" - no surprises

 ## 🐛 Known Issues

 Currently no known issues.
 If you encounter any problems, please [report them here](https://github.com/Ritthikk/JSON-formatter-VScode-Extension/issues).

 ## 📝 Release Notes

+### 1.1.0 - Comparison Tool Added
+- ✅ Added JSON comparison functionality
+- ✅ Side-by-side comparison with inline highlighting
+- ✅ Enhanced scrolling with visual indicators
+- ✅ Real-time statistics for differences
+- ✅ Manual comparison control (no auto-compare)
+- ✅ Improved sidebar with two distinct tools

 ### 1.0.0 - Initial Release
 - ✅ Sidebar integration with activity bar icon